araskazemi/greenhouse/Identity_Binding.md

 same birthday and name, thus decision for record matching can be made unambiguously.

 <a name="nordic-id-in-population-register"></a>
 ### 4.3.
-Nordic Identification Number found in the Population Register
+Nordic identification number found in the population register

 **URI:** `http://id.swedenconnect.se/id-binding/process/nordicid`